 Messrs.
 Boutté and Duckworth will serve as the initial members of our compensation committee.
 Mr. Boutté will serve as chairman of the compensation committee.
 Our board of directors has determined that each member of the compensation committee is "independent" as defined by the NYSE listing standards.
+In making this determination, our board of directors considered the current and prior relationships that each director nominee has with our Company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the transactions involving one director nominee, described in "Certain Relationships and Related Party Transactions."
 For each member of the compensation committee, our board of directors considered all factors specifically relevant to determining whether a director has a relationship to the Company that is material to that director's ability to be independent from management in connection with the duties of a compensation committee member, including the sources of such director's compensation, such as any consulting, advisory or other compensatory fees paid by the Company, and whether the director has an affiliate relationship with the Company, a subsidiary of the Company or an affiliate of a subsidiary of the Company.

 The compensation committee will have the ability to establish salaries, incentives and other forms of compensation for officers and other employees.
 The compensation committee will also administer our incentive compensation and benefit plans.
-We will adopt a compensation committee charter defining the committee's primary duties in a manner substantially consistent with the rules of the SEC, the PCAOB and NYSE corporate governance standards.
+We will adopt a compensation committee charter defining the committee's primary duties in a manner substantially consistent with the rules of the SEC and NYSE corporate governance standards.